The Lands

 This day is most holy for anyone engaged in combative professions.
 Clerics of the god Teloch perform mock melees on this day in homage to their god and to all those who have fallen in battle.
 Worshippers pray for a full life followed by a quick death in combat.

-Ularday - Day of the Stars
+Ularday - Day of Stars